NoorUlBaseer/Face-Mask-Detection-System/README.md

 This project presents a custom deep learning solution for face mask detection, developed from scratch using PyTorch.
 It implements a lightweight Single Shot Detector (SSD) model to localize and classify facial regions in images based on whether a mask is worn or not.
 By intentionally avoiding pre-trained models, the system provides a hands-on, ground-up understanding of object detection architectures, custom loss functions, data preprocessing, and GPU-accelerated training workflows.

+> "Built from scratch to understand object detection from the ground up — not just to use AI, but to build it."

 ---

 ## 🎯 Project Objectives